-The terms “precious" and “semi-precious” came into origin in the 19 that large deposits of Amethyst were found in Brazil.
+The terms “precious" and “semi-precious” came into origin in 19 when large deposits of Amethyst were found in Brazil.
 This

 discovery correlates to the introduction of these categories as Amethyst, formerly thought of as a valuable stone, was no longer

-describes as such due to its newly discovered abundance.
-Historically the term semi-precious stones were reserved for all gemstones
+described as such due to its newly discovered abundance.
+Historically the term semi-precious stones was reserved for all gemstones

 that did not include diamonds, emeralds, sapphires, and rubies.
 These four precious gemstones were traditionally thought to command a

 higher market value due to their rarity, beauty, and popularity.
 Today, however, these terms are thought to be inappropriate and misleading

 because of what they suggest to customers.

 The term semi-precious implies that stones placed in this category are more common than precious stones, worthless, and lack the appeal

 of precious stones.
 In reality, many semi-precious stones have prices comparable to or above that of precious stones, are rarer than precious